LESSONS / Compilations

 *Nâshiza: Disobedient wife, that is, a wife who does not fulfil her duties towards Allah as an ‘abd or marital duties towards her husband.)

-9 (Allah knows what is best)
+9 (Allah knows best what is right.)

 10 (From the fitnah of the dajjal and from the fitnah of the âkhirzaman)

-11 (Allah knows what is best)
+11 (Allah knows best what is right.)

 12 (Allah’s blessings and barakah)